Aahil78/KB75/journal.md

 Update 2: In my first log I said i might use a orpheus pico, but I just remembered that isn't allowed so I'll just use a raspberry pi pico or a clone with type-c

 **Total Time Spent: 1 - 1.5hrs**

+# June 19th - Log 3: Done with the firmware!
+Finally!
+I'm done with the firmware!!!!!!!
+I used QMK bc once I get my keyboard I'll setup KMK via POG, a open-source app made for easy setup for KMK based keyboards, especially RP2040 based ones, it automatically installs KMK, makes the keymaps, allows you to config layers, and more!
+So I'm done with everything I just need to format the README and add in a BOM.
+Btw it's my first time using QMK and the docs were too long and over my understanding so I took a little help from copilot, and this time I dont mean "help", I mean just help bc it only wrote the template code and I modified it all like my keymaps, rules.mk, config, etc.

+(I don't know what to upload in images so no images this time sry)

+**Total time spent: 2hrs**